1jour1vin

 In conversion to organic farming

-Total destemming, cold maceration in temperature-controlled stainless steel tanks, alcoholic fermentation with several punchings of the cap and pumping over.
+Total destemming, cold maceration in temperature-controlled stainless steel vats, alcoholic fermentation with several punch-downs and pump-overs.

-For 12 months in new barrels (33%), in barrels of one or two wines, then 4 months in bulk.
+Aged for 12 months in new barrels (33%), barrels that have been used for one or two wines, then 4 months in bulk.

 Eye